alinourollahi/fortigate-automation/manage_malicious_ips/README.md

 ## Usage

-Execute the one of the scripts with the following command:
+Execute one of the scripts with the following command:

 ```bash
 python3 add_malicious_ips.py